Bacterial Conjunctivitis

 • Orbititis or other forms of acquired eye infection.

-See also How do you write color to a blind person
+See also How to Become a Leader

 Staphylococcus aureus, Streptococcus pneumoniae, Pseudomonas aeruginosa, and Haemophilus influenzae are more common. bacteria types that lead to bacterial conjunctivitis .